klogg/fl2000_drm/README.md

 ## Notes
  * We can use simple DRM display pipeline (only prime plane -> crtc -> only one encoder)
- * FL2000DX encoder hsa is DPI interface
+ * FL2000DX outputs DPI interface (kind of "crtc" output, not "encoder")
- * IT66121 can be implemented as a DRM slave encoder
+ * IT66121 can be implemented as a DRM bridge
  * Register address for IT66121 can be done via regmap (see <linux/regmap.h>)
  * For registration of CEC I2C device of IT66121 i2c\_new\_dummy() function may be used

 ## Open questions
- * How the DDC node is attached to the DRM slave encoder?
+ * How the DDC node is attached to the DRM bridge?
  * Can FL2000DX support USB Bulk Streams?
  * How many planes are there in FL2000DX?
  * Any additional pixel formats for FL2000DX except ones in original drivers?